middelbh/GPSnavigator/README.md

 Some remarks:

-1) not yet completely tested with the GPS unit,
+1) now tested with the GPS unit,

 2) problems still exist when at a position on a map at the boundaries, I do not yet have sufficient space to display data       from multiple maps in one screen.
 That's why I need to make the sketch smaller.